 - Identify brand vocabulary, considering words and phrases you want associated with your brand and their SEO implications.

-Six steps to developing key messages
+Steps to develop key messages

-- Confirm your target audiences.
+- Confirm your target audiences, or stakeholders.

 - Check that a broad approach suits.